LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-W01D1-Validation.md

     }
     ```

-  - Model State Dictionary properties and methods:
+  - Modelstate dictionary properties and methods:
     - `AddModelError(property, message)`

       This method is used to record a model validation error for the specified property.